barchart/crypter/README.md

 to be encrypted in a docker container and decrypted at runtime by the container host.

-To install crypter from PyPI, just run:
+To install crypter on Ubuntu:

 ```
+apt-get install openssl
 pip install crypter
 ```

+Due to the current messy state of Python encryption libraries, crypter depends on a local OpenSSL binary for data encryption.

 An RSA private key and certificate for encryption can be generated with the following OpenSSL command: